 Qualified Plans There are two types of qualified plans:

 Defined-contribution plans include:

-Profit-sharing plans -- This plan doesn't require contributions be made each year or have fixed amounts.
-However, the plan must provide a definite formula for:
+Profit-sharing plans -- This plan doesn't require you to make contributions each year or with fixed amounts.
+However, the plan must provide a definite formula for these:

 Allocating the contribution among the participants